 If you can’t take some joy, some modicum of relief and mirth, in the unprecedentedly spectacular beclowning of the president, his administration, its enablers, and, to no small degree, liberalism itself, then you need to ask yourself why you’re following politics in the first place.
 Because, frankly, this has been one of the most enjoyable political moments of my lifetime.
 I wake up in the morning and rush to find my just-delivered newspaper with a joyful expectation of worsening news so intense, I feel like Morgan Freeman should be narrating my trek to the front lawn.
-Indeed, not since Dan Rather handcuffed himself to a fraudulent typewriter, hurled it into the abyss, and saw his career plummet like Ted Kennedy was behind the wheel have I enjoyed a story more.
+Indeed, not since Dan Rather handcuffed himself to a fraudulent typewriter, hurled it into the abyss, and saw his career plummet like Michael Moore jumping into a swimming pool have I enjoyed a story more.

 Alas, the English language is not well equipped to capture the sensation I’m describing, which is why we must all thank the Germans for giving us the term “schadenfreude” — the joy one feels at the misfortune or failure of others.
 The primary wellspring of schadenfreude can be attributed to Barack Obama’s hubris — another immigrant word, which means a sinful pride or arrogance that causes someone to believe he has a godlike immunity to the rules of life.

-The hubris of our ocean-commanding commander-in-chief surely isn’t news to readers of this website.
+The hubris of our ocean-commanding commander-in-chief surely isn’t news to readers of this magazine.
 He’s said that he’s smarter and better than everyone who works for him.
-His wife informed us that he has “brought us out of the dark and into the light” and that he would fix our broken souls.
+His wife informed us that he has “brought us out of the dark and into the light.”
 The man defined sin itself as “being out of alignment with my values.”
 We may be the ones we’ve been waiting for, but at the same time, everyone has been waiting for him.
 Or as he put it in 2007, “Every place is Barack Obama country once Barack Obama’s been there.”

 In every tale of hubris, the transgressor is eventually slapped across the face with the semi-frozen flounder of reality.
 The Greeks had a god, Nemesis, whose scythe performed the same function.
 It was Nemesis who lured Narcissus to the pool where he fell in love with his own reflection.
 Admittedly, most of Nemesis’s walk-on roles were in the Greek tragedies, but in the modern era, comeuppance-for-the-arrogant is more often found in comedies, and the “rollout” of Healthcare.gov has been downright hilarious.
 (I put quotation marks around “rollout” because the term implies actual rolling, and this thing has moved as gracefully as a grand piano in a peat bog.)
 But, as the president says, “it’s more than a website.”
 Indeed, the whole law is coming apart like a papier-mâché yacht in rough waters.
 The media feeding frenzy it has triggered from so many journalistic lapdogs has been both so funny and so poignant, it reminds me of nothing more than the climax of the classic film Air Bud, when the lovable basketball-playing golden retriever finally decides to maul the dog-abusing clown.